 Don began rowing in 2006 when he joined Berkshire Rowing.
 He was instructed and coached by then head coach Mike Dostal, former British National Team member.
 Since then he has enjoyed rowing here in Pittsfield as well as competing in regattas in the Northeast.
-Don was elected to the Board of Trustees in 2007 and its president in 2009, he has been an assistant coach for the middle and high school program for the last two years.
+Don was elected to the Board of Trustees in 2007 and has served as its president since 2009.
+He is also an assistant coach for the juniors.

 After completing a masters’ learn-to-row program in 2011, Linda Dulye knew that she had found her new groove.
 Linda relishes the mental and physical challenges of early morning rows in a quad, double or single.
 She is an avid competitor who rises to ‘Pressure 10’ calls and welcoming club newcomers.
 Off the water, Linda is president and founder of Dulye & Co.–specialists in workplace communication and collaboration, and developing the critical skills of twenty-somethings through the Dulye Leadership Experience.

-Chris helped translate his love of rowing into his efforts as one of the founding members of BRASS in 1999, and served as its original Chairman.
+Chris helped translate his love of rowing into his efforts as one of the founding members of Berkshire Rowing in 1999, and served as its original Chairman.
 Previously, Chris rowed with the Carnegie Lake Rowing Association in Princeton, NJ that he joined in 1987.

 Tina McLaughlin, Communications, and Programs & Events